Table of Contents

 - Trade name: Serpent root plant, Indian birth wort

-Many plants of genus Aristolochia are used as medicine in traditional Chinese medicine.
+Many plants of genus Aristolochia are used as a medicine in traditional Chinese medicine.
 These plants are used interchangeably.

 - Aristolochia fangchi (Root) Guang Fang Ji